florianfesti/boxes/CONTRIBUTING.rst

   * You can merge them into your master branch to have them all in one place
   * Please continue your work in the branches and repeatedly merge them to master

-* Before submitting a pull request intened to go upstream have clean patches that are self contained and error free
+* Before submitting a pull request intended to go upstream have clean patches that are self contained and error free

   * Re-order and squash patches with *git rebase -i*
-  * The patches should contaning meaningful changes and not (nessesarily) reflect how the code was created
+  * The patches should containing meaningful changes and not (necessarily) reflect how the code was created
   * Rebase your branch to the current master branch
-  * Be prepared that you code may get reworked before being merged upstream
+  * Be prepared that your code may get reworked before being merged upstream

 * Submit a pull request in GitHub based on your feature branch